 It’s not always easy to receive the gold you’ve earned in the Flickertail State.
 North Dakota, like all other states, has mechanics lien laws to help construction workers and suppliers like you get paid.
 Like all other states, North Dakota mechanics lien and North Dakota construction lien laws are also confusing and complicated.
 So you need to know how the law works to be able to properly file a North Dakota lien and protect your right to be paid.
-Here are 5 things you need to know about the North Dakota lien laws as reported to NLB busy our network of construction attorneys and construction lawyers to successfully file your next lien.
+Here are 5 things you need to know about the North Dakota lien laws as reported to NLB busy our network of North Dakota construction attorneys and North Dakota construction lawyers to successfully file your next lien.

 WHO CAN FILE A NORTH DAKOTA MECHANICS LIEN